-In January 2022 Rudy was named by the UK comedy industry bible, Chortle, as one of the hottest comics to watch for globally on their Comedy’s ones to watch for in 2022 list, with Scottish Comedian of the Year producer Alan Anderson noting,
+Named by UK comedy industry bible Chortle as one of the five hottest comics to watch for globally on their Comedy’s ones to watch for in 2022 list, the judges noted,